The answer is YES, and this article will provide a detailed explanation of how you can do all that.

 Can You Recycle Meat Packaging?

 One may occasionally find meat wrapped entirely in thin transparent film or obscured in boxes, but an abundant amount of supermarket meat appears in packing trays, having an absorbent pad, a cling film and a card sleeve along with it.
 So let’s chat about each one:

 1. Base Trays

 The purpose of base trays is to secure the meat and to ensure its correct portion.
 The size of the trays is only as large as the portion they are supposed to hold.
-This optimization leads to reduced material usage, and ultimately, lesser energy consumption and waste production.
+This optimisation leads to reduced material usage, and ultimately, lesser energy consumption and waste production.

 Meat trays are often plastic-based, yet can be recycled if they carry a resin identification code of 1, 2, 3 and 5.